ThKattanek/raylib_tutorial/README.md

 03 - Switch between window mode and full-screen mode with shortcut ALT+RETURN
 04 - Switch between windowed mode and full-screen mode with a fixed resolution (rendered as a texture)
 05 - Load and view an image
+06 - Rotate and scale a texture on the screen